Community Guide for Absolute Beginners

 5. Go to the Community Workspace page.

 Community Workspace is the main place for the administration of your community.
-It has a number of separate sections, where you can configure different areas of your community, and we’ll talk about Community Administration in my next post.
+It has a number of separate sections, where you can configure different areas of your community, and we’ll talk about Community Builder in my next post.

 To get back to Setup, click Community Workspaces – Salesforce Setup.